adamsilver/adamsilver.io-jekyll/_posts/2014-09-09-javascript-inheritance.md

     var bob = new Person('Bob');
     bob.sayName(); // "My name is Bob"

-A superhero constructor is has some differences.
-First the superhero will not reveal their true identity.
+A superhero has some differences.
+They won't tell you their identity.
 Instead they will tell you their alias.
 The code for this is as follows:

     function Superhero(name, alias) {
         // call parent constructor so that Superheros have a name